 This for credit class is designed for eleventh and twelfth graders who benefit from explicit organizational and planning instruction to balance their academic workloads and to prioritize work tasks.
 The learning center staff provide the explicit executive function teaching strategies that enable juniors and seniors to become strategic and independent as learners for their final two years of high school.
 Students set their own self-monitoring goals in order to target executive function skills that will enable them to transition more successfully to post-secondary learning environments.
-This course is Pass/Fail and does not calculate into GPA.
+This course is Pass/Fail and will not be included in a student's ranking GPA.

-Prerequisite: Students must have successfully completed Success in School at the 9th grade level and Comprehensive 10 Assisted Academic Study at the 10th grade level.
+Prerequisite: Students must have successfully completed Success in School at the $9^{th}$ grade level and Comprehensive 10 Assisted Academic Study at the $10^{th}$ grade level.

 11270.
-POST-SECONDARY PLANNING
+POST-SECONDARY PLANNING Gr.
+12 1 Credit Full Year

 Transition to post-secondary life involves social awareness, career exploration and employment skills.
 Students will participate in activities to enhance self-awareness, work readiness skills and interpersonal skills.
 Each student will explore post-secondary options in depth.
+This course is not weighted and will not be included in a student's ranking GPA.

 11271.
-POST-SECONDARY WORK EXPERIENCE
+POST-SECONDARY Gr.
+12 1 Credit Full Year WORK EXPERIENCE

 Work experience credit may be earned by students who successfully complete and document at least 80 hours of work (per quarter) in employment approved by the teacher.
 Approved work experience may not include self-employment.
 In cases where the student is employed in a family business, a non-relative must be the immediate supervisor and an actual pay stub must be presented for documentation of hours worked.
 Work experience is used extensively as the basis for topics addressed in this course.
-This course is Pass/Fail and does not calculate into GPA.
+This course is Pass/Fail and will not be included in a student's ranking GPA.